CtrlK

 Completeness

 Describes what the skill does (create work plan, obtain approval) but provides no explicit 'Use when...' clause or trigger guidance for when Claude should select this skill.
-Per the rubric, a missing 'Use when...' clause caps completeness at 2, and the 'what' is also fairly thin, placing this at 1.
+Per the rubric, a missing 'Use when...' clause caps completeness at 2, and the 'what' is also quite thin, placing this at a 1.

 1 / 3